nga-lter/nga-im-docs/nga-im-handbook.md

 ## What we'll cover:
 1. The tools we use
-2. The general process for dataset
+2. The general process for each dataset
 3. People
 4. The website
 5. The bibliography